Skip to main content

 Suspended

-A suspended Instance has been forcibly disabled, typically due to policy violations, billing issues, or administrative action.
-Unlike inactive, suspension can only be lifted by an administrator.
+A suspended Instance has been forcibly disabled, typically due to policy violations or billing issues.
+Unlike inactive, suspension can only be lifted by Synap support.
 All operations are blocked.

 State diagram showing Instance lifecycle: Provisioning to Active, Active to Inactive or Suspended, Inactive back to Active